 In the years between the summits, a meeting of the ASEM Ministers of Foreign Affairs (ASEM FMM) traditionally takes place to provide further momentum to ASEM cooperation and dialogue.
 The last ASEM FMM was held in New Delhi, India, in November 2013, and the next one will be held in Luxembourg towards the end of 2015.

-The ASEM process is thriving.
-Each year, between summits, over 50 meetings of ministers and officials respectively are held to address political, economic, cultural, social and education-related issues.
+In addition to the summits and foreign ministers' meetings, numerous other meetings of ministers, officials and experts are held regularly to address political, economic, cultural, social and education-related issues.
 Dialogue topics cover a wide range of issues, including finance, trade, culture, education, human rights, disaster preparedness, transport, immigration, climate change, piracy at sea, information technology, food security, development, employment, energy security and global governance.
-One of ASEM's key achievements is the Trans-Eurasia Information Network (TEIN), a ground-breaking research and education network linking researchers in both continents.
+Beyond government-level meetings, ASEM also brings together members of parliament, the business sector, civil society, academia and the media.

 As ASEM has no permanent secretariat, the Foreign Ministers and their senior officials (SOM) have an overall coordinating role within the ASEM process, and are assisted in this by an informal group of coordinators (two from the Asian side and two from the European side).
 Currently, Malaysia (ASEAN) and Mongolia (non-ASEAN countries) are the Asian coordinators and the European Union (EEAS) and Greece are the European coordinators.